 What should you do?

-If you have kidney disease, talk to a healthcare professional before using magnesium supplements, because magnesium can build up when kidney function is reduced.
+- If you have kidney disease, talk to a healthcare professional before adding a magnesium supplement, because magnesium can build up when kidney function is reduced.

 Which specific products are affected?

 This interaction involves supplements and combination products that contain vitamin D, magnesium, or both.
-Neither vitamin D nor magnesium is a drug class, so there is no medication class list to provide here.
+Neither is a drug class, so there is no medication-class list here.
 Common affected products include:

 Common vitamin D products